raunakmallick18/IOT_Major_Project/README.md

 # Circuit Diagram:
 ![GitHub Logo](https://github.com/raunakmallick18/IOT_Major_Project/blob/main/Circuit%20Diagram.png)

+# Benefits:
+The "IoT based RFID Smart Door Lock System" offers a secure, convenient, and intelligent solution for modern door access control.
+Its integration of IoT, RFID, and the Blynk app provides users with enhanced security, remote management, and peace of mind.

 # Contributions:
 We welcome contributions from the open-source community to make this project even better.
 Whether you're a developer, security enthusiast, or IoT expert, your insights and enhancements can help create a more robust and feature-rich smart door lock security system.